-Construction / Improvement (Built-to-Suit) Exchange
+- Construction / Improvement (Built-to-Suit) Exchange

-“Drop and Swap” and “Swap and Drop” Exchanges
+- “Drop and Swap” and “Swap and Drop” Exchanges

-Use of Delaware Statutory Trusts for Replacement Property
+- Use of Delaware Statutory Trusts for Replacement Property

-Dissolutions and Liquidations of Partnerships Followed by Exchange
+- Dissolutions and Liquidations of Partnerships Followed by Exchange

-Representing the buyers, we negotiate contract of sale with the seller’s attorney and ensure that the seller agrees to cooperate with our client and the qualified intermediary to complete the underlying 1031-Exchange.
+Representing the buyers, we negotiate a contract of sale with the seller’s attorney and ensure that the seller agrees to cooperate with our client and the qualified intermediary to complete the underlying 1031-Exchange.

 Representing the sellers, we draft contract of sale and negotiate it with the buyer’s attorney.
 We ensure that the buyer agrees to cooperate at no additional cost to the seller to complete the 1031-Exchange, including assignment of the seller’s contractual rights and obligations to a qualified intermediary.